CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 ### Image arguments

 Images are passed via pointers to argument's buffer.
 The image pointers points to image resource and image informations.
-Image resources tooks 8 dwords.
+Image resources took 8 dwords.
 8 dword hold information about channel data type.
 Following table describes data channel type value's and their counterpart from OpenCL: